The word alone makes people sigh.

 4. Sprint Review

 There are two ceremonies to hold once a sprint is over.
 The first is the Sprint Review.
-A key piece, although by no means the only piece, is something very much like “show and tell.”
+A key piece the review ceremony, although by no means the only piece, is something very much like “show and tell.”
 Each person presents to the whole team what they completed during the sprint.
 This allows everyone to know what changes have been introduced to the application and celebrate one another’s hard work and achievements!

 The Project Delivery Tracker is of great value here.
 It tells you which bits of work were completed and how each person’s individual work culminated in the completion of larger issues and projects.
 It enables everyone to see the full value of the work that they did.